Bindi Irwin: Early life

-Bindi Sue Irwin was born on 24 July 1998 in Buderim, Queensland.
-Her father, Steve Irwin (1962–2006), was an Australian conservationist best known for his wildlife documentary series The Crocodile Hunter (1996–2004).
-He owned and operated Australia Zoo with his wife Terri Irwin, an American zoologist from Eugene, Oregon.
-She has a younger brother, Robert, who is also a conservationist and television personality.
+Bindi Sue Irwin was born on 24 July 1998 in Buderim, Queensland, the only daughter and eldest child of Steve Irwin (1962–2006) and Terri Irwin (b.
+1964).
+Her father was an Australian conservationist and her mother is an American naturalist from Eugene, Oregon.
+They owned and operated Australia Zoo together and rose to international prominence with their wildlife documentary series The Crocodile Hunter (1996–2004).
+Irwin's given name means "young girl" in Nyungar, an Aboriginal Australian language.
+She was jointly named after two of her father's favourite animals: Bindi, a saltwater crocodile, and Sui, a Staffordshire Bull Terrier (1988–2004).
+Her younger brother, Robert (b.
+2003), is also a conservationist and television presenter.
 The siblings are dual citizens of Australia and the United States, and are of English, Irish, and Swedish descent.
+Bindi was a year old when her grandmother Lyn Irwin died in a car accident on 11 February 2000.